darkfponta/apexam/cpp/README.md

 The source code is divided into folders

-The *"inc"* folder contains:
--  the file **bst.h** contains the declaration of the classes:
+The *"inc"* folder contains the file **bst.h** whihc in turn contains the declaration of the classes:
    - `Tree`
    - `Node`
    - `Iterator`
    - `ConstIterator`
-   - the implementation of the shortest members
+and the implementation of their shortest members.

 The *"src"* folder contains the file **bst.cc** in which the implementation of the functions of the Bst class is listed.